Mako88/html5-boilerplate/README.md

 ## Contributing

-Anyone and everyone is welcome to [contribute](CONTRIBUTING.md).
-Hundreds of developers have helped make the HTML5 Boilerplate what it is today.
+Everyone is welcome to contribute, however please consider contributing to HTML5 Boilerplate directly unless your additions are directly related to That Guy, since all changes upstream will be merged into That Guy as well.